 “It’s important to keep in mind that external factors, including real estate comparable listings, can heavily influence the home’s value,” says Leslie Tayne, a financial attorney based in New York.

-Other factors — such as the size of the home, the number of bedrooms, and how recently areas like the kitchen have been updated — also play a role, Tayne says.
+Other factors — like the size of the home, the number of bedrooms, and how recently things like the kitchen have been updated — also play a role, Tayne says.

 Does the appraiser know the refinance amount?